plainoldprogrammer/snippet-manager/README.md

 # Snippet Manager

-*snippet-manager* is a java swing application which let to store specific code snippets under categories.
+*snippet-manager* is a java swing application that allows you to store specific code snippets under categories.

 ---